grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>Unique CIC vouchers are created and distributed to Group's members as per the agreements
+   <td>Unique Community Asset Vouchers are created and distributed to Group's members as per the agreements
    </td>
    <td>Proof of delivery on ledger system - report from CSP
    </td>
   </tr>
   <tr>
-   <td><strong>3.2a The greater community around the CIC Issuing group understand and accept the CIC</strong>
+   <td><strong>3.2a The greater community around the CAV Issuing group understand and accept the CAV</strong>
    </td>
    <td><strong>Community Mobilization (can be concurrent with 3.2b) given adequate capacity</strong>
    </td>